-- (a) When the ayes and nays are ordered, the Presiding Officer shall put the question in the following form: "All those in favor signify by voting 'Aye'; those opposed 'Nay'.
-The vote is now in progress." - (b) The House shall not consider in either session of the current Legislature any bill or resolution, whether the same shall have originated in the House or in the Senate, if said bill or resolution has been amended by the insertion of matter not germane to the purpose of the original bill or resolution.
-It shall be the duty of the Presiding Officer to enforce this Rule, regardless of whether or not a point of order is raised by a Member.
+- (a) When the ayes and nays are ordered, the presiding officer shall put the question in the following form: "All those in favor signify by voting 'Aye'; those opposed 'Nay'.
+The vote is now in progress." - (b) As governed by Section 6.7, paragraph (e), Section 7.6, paragraph (d), Section 7.20, paragraph (c) and Section 8.11, the House shall not consider in either session of the current Legislature any measure originating in the House of Representatives if said measure has been amended by the insertion of matter not germane to the subject of the bill or resolution.